gvwilson/sdxjs/src/module-bundler/index.md

 no matter what we call them,
 the user might have given a variable the same name.

-As in <a section="module-loader"/> we solve this problem using closures.
+As in [% x module-loader %] we solve this problem using closures.
 The result is probably the most difficult code in this book to understand because of its many levels of abstraction.
 First, we write a function that takes the two tables as arguments